translate/pootle_fs/docs/status.rst

   either use ``add_translations --force`` to restore the Pootle version, or to use ``rm_translations`` to stage for removal from Pootle.

+``merge_fs``
+  Merge Stores/files that have both been updated.
+If there are conflicting units use the translation target from the FS.

+``merge_pootle``
+  Merge Stores/files that have both been updated.
+If there are conflicting units use the translation target from the Pootle.

 ``to_remove``
   A file or Store that does not have a corresponding Store/file that has been